TomaszSwist/ToDoList/README.md

 # ToDoList
-Just another ToDo List app.
+Just another ToDo List.

-This app is si made full in JS, HTML and SASS.
+This app is made in:
+      JS, HTML and SASS.